Jersey276/TristanLefevre_8_28072021/contribute.md

 1.  respect Codacy code convention. (some rules can be ignored like var/parameter names, unused param for herited/implemented methods,...)
 2.  use phpstan for check error on your update that can be a weak point and can crash your functionnality
 3.  create function/unit test for check if your work can be used.
 Don't only do manual test.
+4.  test before commit and push.
+When you want to lunch test, see [Testing](https://github.com/Jersey276/TristanLefevre_8_28072021/blob/readme/README.md#Testing) on readme.md for more detail

 Some questions, an issue with this 1.1 update?
 Create an issue on this project, we will awnser to this.